SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

         Consider how to send error messages regarding invalid numbers with commas

     Add instructions on how to set up the system on a new machine

+    Write test to make sure blank entries in local override columns use global value Write test to make sure local override for household consumption works